X39/X39.Hosting.Modularization/ReadMe.md

 ### Why aren't my dependencies available in the module?

-Each module is treated as an isolated unit with its own dependency injection container.
+While every module has it's very own Dependency Injection Container, the actual resolution is tiered.
-This means it won't automatically integrate with the main application's dependency tree.
+Check your dependency chain for whether you actually have the service injected.
-Ensure that your dependencies are explicitly defined in your module like so:
+Remember: Dependencies may be set in any tiered part and to make ModuleB depend on ModuleA, you have to define that in your `module-info.json`

 ```csharp
 public sealed class ModuleMain : IModuleMain